 - Applicant must be a full-time student, enrolled in Grades 9 through 12.

-- Applicant must demonstrate a positive involvement in the community.
+- Applicant must have a record of demonstrated involvement in the community.

 - Essay – In 500 words, describe in your own words what you have learned from your volunteer experience.
 How did your community involvement make a difference?